CyberTimon/Powerpointer-For-Local-LLMs/README.md

-# PowerPoint generator using python-pptx and local large language models.
+# PowerPointer For Local LLMs
-This is a PowerPoint generator that uses python-pptx and local llm's using the Oobabooga Text Generation WebUI api to generate beautiful and informative presentations.
+Here is a PowerPoint generator that uses python-pptx and local llm's using the Oobabooga Text Generation WebUI api to generate beautiful and informative presentations.
-Powerpointer doesn't use MARP.
-It directly creates the powerpoints so you can easily make changes to them or finish it within PowerPoint.
-It also makes placeholders for images.
-You can even select between 7 designs to make the PowerPoints more beautiful.

-This is a port from my powerpointer which uses the GPT 3.5 Turbo OpenAI API: [Powerpointer](https://github.com/CyberTimon/powerpointer)
+PowerPointer "For Local LLMs" is a port from my main PowerPointer which uses the GPT 3.5 Turbo OpenAI API: [Powerpointer](https://github.com/CyberTimon/powerpointer)

 The goal was to have this running completely local with no costs using for example a LLaMA based model.
 You can support this by giving this repo a star!

-I optimized the prompts to work with the vicuna and alpaca like models.
-You can select the model type in the powerpointer.py file or can create a new prompt format in the pormpts.py file.
+## Features
+ - Powerpointer doesn't use MARP.
+It directly creates the powerpoints so you can easily make changes to them or finish it within PowerPoint
+ - It also makes placeholders for images
+ - You can select between 7 designs to make the PowerPoints more beautiful
+ - Runs locally on your machine so zero privacy

 # How it works:
 - It asks the user about the informations of the PowerPoint
-- Then it generates the text for the PowerPoint using some "hacky" prompts and the text generation webui api
+- Then it generates the text for the PowerPoint using some optimized prompts and the text generation webui api
 - The python-pptx library converts the generated text using my PowerPoint format into a PowerPoint presentation

 # How to use this: